coredns/coredns/notes/coredns-1.9.0.md

 This is a release with bug fixes and some new features added.
 Starting with 1.9.0 the minimal required go version will be 1.17.
+Wildcard queries are no longer supported by the _kubernetes_ plugin.

 ## Brought to You By